 $gw = Get-AzVirtualNetworkGateway -Name $GWName -ResourceGroupName $RG Resize-AzVirtualNetworkGateway -VirtualNetworkGateway $gw -GatewaySku HighPerformance

-Use the following command to remove a gateway:
+Use the following command to remove the gateway:

 Remove-AzVirtualNetworkGateway -Name $GWName -ResourceGroupName $RG

-After you have created the VNet gateway, you can link your VNet to an ExpressRoute circuit.
-See Link a Virtual Network to an ExpressRoute circuit.
+After you've created the VNet gateway, you can link your VNet to an ExpressRoute circuit.